EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 This eliminates the need to rebuild integrations from scratch.
 Teams can import an OpenAPI document, map it to their data model, and immediately begin using the external API as part of a fully managed transaction flow.
 This also allows for consistent implementation of security policies, rate limiting, and logging across both imported APIs and internally built services.

-Runtime Security Between Cloud and Internal Systems
+Runtime Security for API Integration Between Cloud and Internal Systems

 One of the most important concepts highlighted in this section is the role Fabric plays as a boundary layer between cloud platforms and internal environments.
 The diagram shown in the webinar emphasizes this distinction, with Fabric Server positioned between the public cloud and private enterprise systems.